-Write a brief bio (a paragraph of less, bullet points are fine) to be shared with Seniors that includes your professional experience/areas of expertise by mid-October.
+- Write a brief bio (a paragraph or less, bullet points are fine) to be shared with Seniors that includes your professional experience/areas of expertise.

-Meet with a group seniors on December 14th from 11:20 AM-12:30 PM (specific locations on campus TBD) to brainstorm Senior Project ideas with students, connect students to opportunities, discuss professional communication etiquette and strategies for getting responses from possible mentors
+- Join a meeting to brainstorm Senior Project ideas with students, connect students to opportunities, discuss professional communication etiquette and strategies for getting responses from possible mentors

-Each year the alumni and college counseling offices host a panel discussion of recent graduates alumni at an Uppder School assembly.
+Each year the alumni and college counseling offices host a panel discussion of recent graduates alumni at an Upper School assembly.